Griffin-McCrosky-Anomaly-Detection/Anomaly_Detection_Project/readme.md

-temporary readme file for first repor commit will update later
+temporary readme file for first repo commit will update later